KTEP

-KTEP (88.5 FM) is a non-commercial, listener-supported, public radio station, broadcasting from the Communication Department at the University of Texas at El Paso.
-The studios and offices are in the Cotton Memorial Building on West University Avenue in El Paso.
+KTEP (88.5 FM) is a non-commercial radio station licensed to El Paso, Texas, United States, serving the El Paso metropolitan area and Ciudad Juárez, Chihuahua, Mexico.
+A service of the Communication Department at the University of Texas at El Paso, it features a mixed format of news and information from NPR, jazz and classical music.
+The studios and offices are inside Suite 203 of the Cotton Memorial Building on the campus of UTEP on West University Avenue in El Paso.

-KTEP is a Class C1 FM station.
-It has an effective radiated power (ERP) of 100,000 watts, the maximum for most FM stations.
-The transmitter is on the KVIA-TV tower off Scenic Drive in El Paso.
+KTEP's transmitter is located on the KVIA-TV tower, off of Scenic Drive in El Paso.
 The signal extends across parts of Texas, New Mexico and the Mexican state of Chihuahua.